emkao/flexcomm/README.md

 - ”Small Font” Button to decrease text size

 **On Options Screen:**
+- "Menu" Button to navigate to Home screen
 - "Add" Button to add an option to the screen
 - "Edit" Button to edit an existing option on the screen
 - "Delete" Button to delete one or more existing options on the screen
+- "Settings" Button to navigate to Settings screen